Randomization tests for peer effects in group formation experiments: Setup and framework

 To illustrate the notation and the key concepts, we introduce two running examples.
 Example~\ref{ex:sacerdote} presents an idealized version of \citet{sacerdote2001peer} and \citet{li2018randomization}, in which incoming college freshmen are randomly assigned to dorm rooms.
 Example~\ref{ex:cai} presents an idealized version of \citet{cai2017interfirm}, in which CEOs of Chinese firms are randomly assigned to attend monthly group meetings.
+Both examples have a common structure in which individuals are randomly assigned to groups.
+We observe attribute $A$ and outcome $Y$ for each individual, and the attributes of peer individuals in the group, $W$.
+The goal is to estimate the ``effect'' of $W$ on $Y$.
+We make these statements more precise in the next section and analyze the original data from both examples in Section~\ref{section:applications}.

-We analyze the original data from both examples in Section~\ref{section:applications}. \begin{example} Suppose that $N$ incoming freshmen are paired into $N/2$ dorm rooms of size $2$.
+\begin{example} Suppose that $N$ incoming freshmen are paired into $N/2$ dorm rooms of size $2$.
 We classify incoming freshmen as having high ($A=1$) or low ($A=0$) incoming level of academic preparation (e.g., based on standardized test scores and high school grades).
-We want to understand whether a freshman's end-of-year GPA varies based on the academic preparation of his or her roommate.
-Specifically, is there an effect on end-of-year GPA of being assigned a roommate with `high' incoming preparation relative to being assigned to a roommate with `low' incoming preparation? \end{example} \begin{example} Suppose that $N$ firm CEOs are assigned to $N/3$ monthly meeting groups of size $3$ where they discuss business and management practices.
+We want to understand whether a freshman's end-of-year GPA varies based on the academic preparation of his or her roommate ($W$).
+Specifically, is there an effect on end-of-year GPA ($Y$) of being assigned a roommate with `high' incoming preparation ($W = 1$) relative to being assigned to a roommate with `low' incoming preparation ($W = 0$)? \end{example} \begin{example} Suppose that $N$ firm CEOs are assigned to $N/3$ monthly meeting groups of size $3$ where they discuss business and management practices.
 Each CEO is classified as leading a `large firm' ($A=1$) or `small firm' ($A=0$).
-We want to assess whether the revenue of a CEO's company is affected by the composition of the meeting group.
-Specifically, is there an impact on the firm's revenue of assigning that firm's CEO to a group with two CEOs from small firms relative to assigning that firm's CEO to a group with two CEOs from large firms? \end{example}
+We want to assess whether the revenue of a CEO's company ($Y$) is affected by the composition of the meeting group ($W$).
+Specifically, is there an impact on the firm's revenue of assigning that firm's CEO to a group with two CEOs from large firms ($W = 2$) relative to assigning that firm's CEO to a group with one ($W = 1$) or no CEOs ($W = 0$) from large firms? \end{example}

-These examples informally capture the notion of a peer effect as the idea that a given unit's outcome may be affected by its neighbors' attributes.
-Making these informal statements precise, however, requires additional technical setup.
-Specifically, we define a causal effect as a contrast between potential outcomes \citep{splawa1990application, rubin1974estimating}.
-Unlike in standard no interference settings, however, we cannot invoke the Stable Unit Treatment Value Assumption \citep{rubin1980randomization}, which complicates the setup.
-We formalize the key concepts next.